Touch Is the First Sense To Develop

 Touch Helps Your Brain Know What’s Part of Your Body

 Touch is central to how your brain determines what is part of your body.
-When what you see and what you feel occur in sync, the brain interprets the touched surface as “you.”
+When visual and tactile signals align — such as seeing a hand that’s not yours touched while feeling the same touch — the brain can interpret the touched surface as “you.”
 Experiments with delayed or mismatched touch show how quickly that system can falter, revealing how actively — and continuously — the brain maintains a sense of bodily ownership.

 The classic rubber hand illusion is an example of this.
 When a visible fake hand is stroked near and at the same time as a hidden real hand, the brain merges the visual and tactile signals.
 Within minutes, many people begin to feel the rubber hand as their own, demonstrating how touch, vision, and proprioception (the body’s internal sense of movement and position) are woven together to create the feeling of self.